Philosophy: a brief overview

 I finished my research master in philosophy in 2013 (cum laude), and received my PhD in philosophy (a double degree) from KU Leuven (Belgium) and University of Groningen (Netherlands) in 2017 for a dissertation about Edmund Husserl.

 I am currently full-time university lecturer and researcher at the University of Groningen.
-However, over the past years, I have also been affiliated between 1-6 months with Copenhagen University Center for Subjectivity Research (2015), Boston University (2016), UC Berkeley (2018), Institute for Advanced Study in Princeton (2018), and Charles University in Prague University (2019).
+However, over the past years, I have also been affiliated between 1-6 months with Copenhagen University Center for Subjectivity Research (2015), Boston University (2016), UC Berkeley (2018), Institute for Advanced Study in Princeton (2018), and Prague University (2019).

 While my teaching deals with many of the major figures of 18th-20th century European philosophy, my research focuses on problems of consciousness, both in contemporary as well as historical settings.
 My main interests lie with the theoretical philosophy of Immanuel Kant and Edmund Husserl in relation to philosophy of mind and perception.
 Some of my work appeared in Continental Philosophy Review, Phenomenology and the Cognitive Sciences, Human Studies, Canadian Journal of Philosophy, Southern Journal of Philosophy, and International Journal of Philosophical Studies, among others.